 Let us explore the different sections of telescope

-It gives a detailed information of all the requests coming to application.
+It Laravel Telescope gives detailed information of all the requests coming to the application.

 Opening any request provides information about the request parameters, headers set, response received as shown here

-The authenticated user information is also available on tab.
+The authenticated user information is also available on the tab.

 It lists all the Artisan commands run.